sumanthd17/sumanthd17.github.io/_pages/prospective.md

 ### Am I recruiting?

-I am NO longer recruiting graduate or undergraduate students at USC, or interns at AI2.
+I am NO longer recruiting graduate students at USC, or interns at AI2.

 <hr>